chesstabbako/develoteca-vuejs/README.md

 # develoteca-vuejs

-These were practiced using the youtube channel 'develotea'.
-Go there if you want to understand more about them.
+These were practiced using the youtube channel 'develoteca'.
+Go there if you want to understand a little bit more about them.